ezntek/beancode/README.md

 If you wish to run it in the project directory:

-`python -m beancode file.bean`

-You may also run

 `./main.py file.bean`

-if you are in the project directory.
+or

+`python -m beancode.cli.beancode file.bean`

+There is also a formatter available, go to [this section](#formatter) for details.

 ## The REPL